 When my dad initiated legal action against Juice Press, he shared his approach with me.
 Although I was initially frustrated, I came to recognize that his decision was in his best interest, ultimately leading to a beneficial outcome for both sides.

 The lawsuit was filed in New York City, and my dad took an unconventional step by hiring a PR firm to notify the NY Post.
 The newspaper deemed the story newsworthy and featured it prominently.
-Surprisingly, this situation turned into a public relations boon for me, as I found myself on page six for the third time.
-However, this instance included a large photo alongside the story.
+Surprisingly, this situation turned into a public relations boon for me, as I found myself on page six for the third time, this time with a large photo alongside the story.
 Paradoxically, my dad inadvertently contributed to enhancing our public image by suing us, even though the story could have been seen as "negative."
 It ended up not reflecting poorly on either me or Juice Press.

 Circa 2014: